-Sure, you can pick up low carb and keto pizza sauce store bought right out of the jar—but where’s the romance?
+Sure, you can pick up low carb and keto pizza sauce tomato paste right out of the jar—but where’s the romance?
 The bragging rights?
 The oh-so-amazing smell wafting from your kitchen?

 Homemade low carb pizza sauce, simply put, adds more joy and love to your low carb dinner in exchange for just a little bit of effort.
 Are you ready for a serious sauce upgrade?
 Well read on!

 I’m excited to share my much-beloved and versatile basic low carb pizza sauce recipe…

 My recipe for low carb pizza sauce is quick, easy, and most importantly, mouth-wateringly delicious.